November 1922

 Durney (2011), pg 101

-Erskine Childers is executed in Beggars Bush Barracks in Dublin by pro-Treaty forces.
-Firing squad was commanded by Paddy O’Connor.
+Erskine Childers is executed in Beggars Bush barracks in Dublin by pro-Treaty forces.
+Firing squad is commanded by Paddy O’Connor.
 There is a detailed description of the lead-up to and the actual execution in the O’Connor and Connolly book.

 O'Farrell P (1997), pg xxiii; Macardle (1999), pg 814; Curran J M (1980), pgs 257-258; Dorney (2017), pg 211; O’Connor and Connolly (2011), pgs 127-131